SerhiiStets/fed/README.md

 ### **cd**

 Since it is impossible to move from the directory the program was run at, fed copies the commands to the user's clipboard.
 That way, using Ctrl + V a user can then navigate to the favourite folder without typing the whole root.
-Use the number in the list of favourite folders for quick access to 'cd' command.
+Use the number in the list of favourite folders or folder alias for quick access to 'cd' command.

 -   For Windows, moving between drives requires additional command like 'C: ' before cd